piyushjajoo/my-eks-tf/README.md

 # my-eks-tf

-Public repository with sample code showing how to create eks cluster within it's own vpc using terraform
+This is a sample terraform module to create an Amazon EKS Cluster in it's own VPC along with other necessary infrastructure.